FlyingGyroscope/IntroTo3DPrinting/README.md

-## *An Introduction to 3D Printing*
+# *An Introduction to 3D Printing*

 This free, beginner-friendly guide introduces the fundamentals of FFF (or FDM) 3D printing.
 It combines theory with practical advice to help new users understand how filament and extrusion-based 3D printers work.
-By understanding both the strengths and limitations of 3D printing technology, beginners can use this tool more effectively and make great prints.
+By understanding both the strengths and weaknesses of 3D printing technology, beginners can use 3D printing technology more effectively and make great prints.
 There are three sections:
 - **Part 1:**  How the printing process works, along with its advantages, limitations, and common challenges.
 This is the largest section and contains most of the core material.
 - **Part 2:**  Real-world examples, design considerations, and critical thinking exercises that encourage readers to apply what they have learned.
-- **Part 3:**  A few short Physics lessons that use 3D printing as a practical and engating teaching tool.
+- **Part 3:**  A few short Physics lessons that use 3D printing as a teaching tool.

-Several examples and screenshots use PrusaSlicer because that is the slicer I am most familiar with.
+I tried to avoid favoring any single company so that this guide can apply broadly to all modern FFF printers.
+I did create several examples and screenshots with PrusaSlicer because that is the slicer I am most familiar with.
 However, the underlying concepts and workflow apply to other slicing software.

 Download the slides in the [Slides](Slides) folder.